filesender/filesender.github.io/index.md

 ### License and Donations

 FileSender is released under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 It is open source software and available for free.
 As an open source project, Filesender relies on donations to keep its development effort alive.
-[Find out more](https://commonsconservancy.org/programmes/) about how you can support Filesender via the Commons Conservancy.
+[Find out more](https://commonsconservancy.org/programmes/) about how you can support Filesender via The Commons Conservancy.

 ### Mailing Lists